Ohio 6th grader saves brother from fire accidentally started by dog - NewsBreak

 Twelve-year-old Ares Stull was home with his brother Greyston when their young rambunctious Rottweiler Luna ignited a pizza box.

-Greyston, who was downstairs on his iPad, noticed the flames first and ran to get his older brother upstairs.Adidas cuts ties with Ye over antisemitic remarks
+Greyston, who was downstairs on his iPad, noticed the flames first and ran to get his older brother upstairs.Hobby Lobby owner announces he’s giving away the company, for God

 “I thought he was kidding at first, then I go downstairs and I see all the smoke and I think to myself, ‘Why is there so much smoke?’ and I see the pizza box on fire,” said Ares.